firebud2/staff-docs/teams-and-roles.md

 #### **Community Team**
 - **Public Relations Representative**, responsible for the orchestration and management of third-party relations and affiliations.
 - **Marketing Representative**, responsible for the marketing and advertising of TCDX branding and products.
 - **Current Events Team Member**, responsible for the organization, maintenance, and management of community events both in-game and across our various services.
 These may range in scale but primarily small scale to be embedded between content at times.
 Some examples of their work would be dynamic event activities, festivals, tournaments, etc.

-- **Customer Service Representative**, general customer service representative.
-Core support team members.
+#### **Support Team**
+- **Customer Service Representative**, service representative focused around communications with end-users.
+Their work involves general Q/A, feedback discussion, and helping to inform others on how the community and the various services apart of the project may be of interest to them.
+- **Customer Support Representative**, support representative focused around directly addressing a broad range of end-user issues via email, Discord, web (forum(s)), and Minecraft in-game messages.

 #### Miscellaneous
 - **Very Important Person**, a person of importance (such as an ex-staff